shayani2003/GitHub-Action-Study-Guide/README.md

 **Question 59:** As a developer, you are configuring GitHub Actions to deploy VMs to production.
 A member of the VM Ops team must provide approval before deployment occurs.
 Which of the following steps should you take?
 (Choose two)

 **Options:**

-- Navigate to the repository settings and create a Production environment with the VM Ops team as a required reviewer.
+**(A)** Navigate to the repository settings and create a Production environment with the VM Ops team as a required reviewer.

-- Navigate to the organization settings and create a Production environment with the VM Ops team as a required reviewer.
+**(B)** Navigate to the organization settings and create a Production environment with the VM Ops team as a required reviewer.

-- Add the VMs to the environment.
+**(C)** Add the VMs to the environment.

-- Specify the VM Ops team as the owner of the environment.
+**(D)** Specify the VM Ops team as the owner of the environment.

-- Specify the environment named Production in the workflow jobs that deploy to the VMs.
+**(E)** Specify the environment named Production in the workflow jobs that deploy to the VMs.

 **Correct Answers:**

-- **Navigate to the organization settings and create a Production environment with the VM Ops team as a required reviewer.**
+**(A)** Navigate to the repository settings and create a Production environment with the VM Ops team as a required reviewer.

-- **Specify the environment named Production in the workflow jobs that deploy to the VMs.**
+**(E)** Specify the environment named Production in the workflow jobs that deploy to the VMs.

-**Supporting Statement:**
+**Explanation:**

-* Creating a production environment with required reviewers in the organization settings allows for centralized management of deployment approvals.
+-Using protected environments ensures deployments require approval before running.
-* Specifying the environment in the workflow jobs ensures that the deployment process is subject to the approval requirements.
+-Specifying the environment in the workflow enforces the restriction.

 ---